United Arab Emirates: Climate

 The climate of the UAE is subtropical-arid with hot summers and warm winters.
-The climate is categorized as desert climate.
+The climate is categorised as desert climate.
 The hottest months are July and August, when average maximum temperatures reach above 45 °C on the coastal plain.
-In the Al Hajar Mountains, temperatures are considerably lower, a result of increased elevation.
+In the Hajar Mountains, temperatures are considerably lower, a result of increased elevation.
 Average minimum temperatures in January and February are between 10 and 14 °C. During the late summer months, a humid southeastern wind known as Sharqi (i.e. "Easterner") makes the coastal region especially unpleasant.
 The average annual rainfall in the coastal area is less than 120 mm, but in some mountainous areas annual rainfall often reaches 350 mm.
 Rain in the coastal region falls in short, torrential bursts during the winter months, sometimes resulting in floods in ordinarily dry wadi beds.
 The region is prone to occasional, violent dust storms, which can severely reduce visibility.

-On 28 December 2004, there was snow recorded in the UAE for the first time, in the Jebel Jais mountain cluster in Ras al-Khaimah.
+On 28 December 2004, snow was recorded in the UAE for the first time, in the Jebel Jais mountain cluster in Ras al-Khaimah.
 A few years later, there were more sightings of snow and hail.
 The Jebel Jais mountain cluster has experienced snow only twice since records began.

 Government and politics

-The UAE is an authoritarian federal monarchy.
-According to The New York Times, the UAE is "an autocracy with the sheen of a progressive, modern state".
-The UAE has been described as a "tribal autocracy" where the seven constituent monarchies are led by tribal rulers in an autocratic fashion.
-There are no democratically elected institutions, and there is no formal commitment to free speech.
-According to human rights organizations, there are systematic human rights violations, including the torture and forced disappearance of government critics.
-The UAE ranks poorly in freedom indices measuring civil liberties and political rights.
-The UAE is annually ranked as "Not Free" in Freedom House's annual Freedom in the World report, which measures civil liberties and political rights.
-The UAE also ranks poorly in the annual Reporters without Borders' Press Freedom Index.